GozaRuu/project-euler-marathon-python/README.md

 # project-euler-marathon-python
-Solutions to the (projecteuler.net) programming marathon.
+Solutions to the [Project Euler](https://projecteuler.net) programming marathon.

 Also solving ProjectEuler+ at [HackerRank](https://www.hackerrank.com/contests/projecteuler/challenges) in the same time (same problems with multiple test cases and stricter time limits